ad-freiburg/GENRE/README.md

 ### Citation

-If you use our work, please consider citing our upcoming paper about Elevant (will be put on ArXiv until August 1, 2022), as well as the GENRE paper.
+If you use our work, please consider citing our upcoming paper about [ELEVANT](github.com/ad-freiburg/elevant) (will be put on ArXiv until August 1, 2022), as well as the GENRE paper.